Mark Kenny Carroll: Bishop of Wichita

-On February 15, 1947, Carroll was appointed the fourth bishop of the Diocese of Wichita by Pope Pius XII.
-He received his episcopal consecration on April 23, 1947. from Archbishop Joseph Ritter, with Archbishop Paul Schulte and Bishop George Donnelly serving as co-consecrators.
+On February 15, 1947, Carroll was appointed the fourth bishop of Wichita by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of Saint Louis in St. Louis on April 23, 1947, from Archbishop Joseph Ritter, with Archbishop Paul Schulte and Bishop George Donnelly serving as co-consecrators.
 He was installed at Wichita on May 6, 1947.

 In 1948, Carroll called for the repeal of the state prohibition law against alcohol sales because it was "an unwarrantable infringement" on "reasonable liberty."
 In 1951 he became first Catholic clergyman in the United States to receive the National Conference of Christians and Jews citation for "promoting amity and understanding among all elements of our pluralistic society."
-Carroll attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965, and became an outspoken proponent of ecumenism and of the use of vernacular in the Mass.
-He also supported the American Civil Rights Movement, and his self-confessed mission was "to preach equality of man and dignity and worth."

-Carroll relinquished the active administration of the diocese in 1963.
+Carroll attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965, and became an outspoken proponent of ecumenism and of the use of vernacular in the mass.
+He also supported the American Civil Rights Movement, and his self-confessed mission was "to preach equality of man and dignity and worth."Carroll relinquished the active administration of the diocese in 1963.

 Retirement and legacy

-On September 27, 1967, Pope Paul VI accepted Carroll's resignation as bishop of Wichita and appointed him Titular Bishop of Taparura.
-Carroll resigned his titular see on January 16, 1976.

-Mark Carroll died from cancer at St. Joseph Medical Center in Wichita on January 12, 1985, at age 88.Bishop Carroll Catholic High School in Wichita is named in his honor.
+On September 27, 1967, Pope Paul VI accepted Carroll's resignation as bishop of Wichita and appointed him titular bishop of Taparura.
+Carroll resigned his titular see on January 16, 1976.Mark Carroll died from cancer at St. Joseph Medical Center in Wichita on January 12, 1985, at age 88.Bishop Carroll Catholic High School in Wichita is named in his honor.